Due to the spread of COVID-19, the ISNET Local Organizing Committee will postpone the in-person conference for 2021.

 INSET 8 Local Organizing Committee

-The Information and Statistics in Nuclear Experiment and Theory (ISNET 8) conference will be held at the Facility for Rare Isotope Beams (FRIB) on the campus of Michigan State University (MSU) in East Lansing, MI USA.
+The in-person Information and Statistics in Nuclear Experiment and Theory (ISNET 8) conference will be held at the Facility for Rare Isotope Beams (FRIB) on the campus of Michigan State University (MSU) in East Lansing, MI USA in Dec.

 Data is expensive to obtain and comes with uncertainty.
 What is the best way to use experimental data in the formulation of theoretical models that attempt to explain the results?
 This workshop will discuss the use of information theory in the analysis of experiments, and the use of applied mathematics and statistics within the context of theoretical models dealing with current and future data.